 Globalization has changed the market boundaries.
 As recently as the 1970s, it was common for measurements of concentration ratios and HHIs to stop at national borders.
 Now, many industries find that their competition comes from the global market.
 A few decades ago, three companies, General Motors, Ford, and Chrysler, dominated the U.S. auto market.
-By 2014, however, production of these three firms accounted for less than half of U.S. auto sales, and they were facing competition from well-known car manufacturers such as Toyota, Honda, Nissan, Volkswagen, Mitsubishi, and Mazda.
+By 2014, however, production of these three firms accounted for less than half of U.S. auto sales, although by 2021, with the emergence of COVID-19, the three firms accounted for essentially half of U.S. auto sales.
+The three firms face competition from well-known car manufacturers such as Toyota, Honda, Nissan, Volkswagen, Mitsubishi, and Mazda.
 When analysts calculate HHIs with a global perspective, concentration in most major industries-including cars-is lower than in a purely domestic context.